Salmon and White Bean Crostini

 These Salmon and White Bean Crostini are an easy, elegant apperitzer that come together in minutes with some simply cooked salmon and pantry-friendly ingredients.
 Creamy white beans and rich salmon are piled onto crunchy crostini, making them perfect for entertaining, light lunches, or holiday bites.

-- Don’t skip the lemon zest – it brightens up the whole bite.
+- Don’t skip the lemon juice – it brightens up the whole bite.

 - Add-ons like capers or pickled red onions can elevate the flavors even more.